JonathanXiang/cse15l-lab-reports/index.md

 To connect remotely, if you are on Windows you have to install git bash in Visual Studio Code.
 To do that, download git from this [link](https://gitforwindows.org/).

-After that, launch VScode and open a terminal with the command Ctrl + \`, open the command palette with Ctrl + Shift+ P, type in "Select Profile Default", and select "Git Bash" from the options.
+After that, launch VScode and open a terminal with the command Ctrl + \` , then, open the command palette with Ctrl + Shift+ P, type in "Select Profile Default", and select "Git Bash" from the options.

 ![Image](CommandPalette.png)